Frog (Malaysian politics): 2023 Sabah political crisis

 giving Hajiji a supermajority control over the assembly.
 After that, UMNO and KDM decided to support the government once again except Bung Moktar Radin-sect.

-In 25 May 2023, the Sabah law of anti-hopping parties finally approved in the state legislative assembly and successfully gazzeted in 8 June 2023, the end of party hopping history in Sabah.
+On 25 May 2023, the Sabah law of anti-hopping parties finally approved in the state legislative assembly and successfully gazzeted on 8 June 2023, the end of party hopping history in Sabah.

 Rumors about political instability in Perak

-In May 6, 2023, Perak MB, Datuk Seri Saarani Mohamad, insisted that the state government will remain intact until the end of the term, thus advising State Assembly Members (ADUN) not to be deceived by offers and jump (hopping) parties to the detriment of their respective political futures.
+On May 6, 2023, Perak MB, Datuk Seri Saarani Mohamad, insisted that the state government will remain intact until the end of the term, thus advising State Assembly Members (ADUN) not to be deceived by offers and jump (hopping) parties to the detriment of their respective political futures.
 He commented on rumors about four state assemblymen resigning, thus causing the Perak State Unity Government between Barisan Nasional (BN) and Pakatan Harapan (PH) to lose its majority in the state assembly and be forced to re-hold the state election (PRN).
 Commenting further, he who is also the Chairman of BN Perak rejected the possibility that the leadership of the Perak state government will change and the desire to form a new government by the opposition in Perak cannot be achieved if the BN-PH coalition still wins at least one of the vacant state assembly seats.
 Saarani Mohamad, who is also a Kota Tampan State Assembly Member, admitted that he knew about the rumors of an attempt to overthrow the Perak government three weeks ago, but denied that it would happen.